Know Your Union Lingo

 Grievance

-When you want to start a union at your workplace, we will connect you with union organizers who will be your guide as you talk to your coworkers, build committees, and organize your workplace.
+When you want to start a union at your workplace, we will connect you with union organizers to help support you as you talk to your coworkers, build committees, and organize your workplace.

 Organizing Committee

-Before you start a union, you will work with labor organizers to build an organizing committee.
-This committee is a crack team of your most reliable and trusted co-workers who help get everybody else at your work on board.
-Together you’ll connect with the rest of your co-workers, get their authorization cards signed, share petitions and build more support from your coworkers and the community.
+To start a union, you will work with organizers to build an organizing committee.
+This committee is a crack team of your most reliable and trusted coworkers who help get everybody else at your work on board.
+Together you’ll connect with the rest of your coworkers, get their authorization cards filled out, circulate petitions and take other actions, and build more support from your coworkers and the community.

 Picketing